Nepal | India | info | About | Contact

 Trekking permits

 If a permit is required for our trek, we take care of them.
-To process the restricted area trekking permits permits (if needed) we need passport-style photo and a scan/photo of your passport details page - send to us by email.
+To process the restricted area trekking permits permits (if needed) we need passport-style photo and a scan/photo of your passport details page - send to us by email, and a photo of your visa once you have arrived in Kathmandu.
 The TIMS permit system no longer exists.

 National park/conservation area entry fee